HelikarLab/COMO/README.md

 # MADRID: a pipeline for MetAbolic Drug Repurposing IDentification

+## MARDRID IS CURRENTLY IN DEVELOPMENT AND WILL NOT WORK IF YOU PULL IT YET TRY AGAIN IN AUGUST

 This is the home page for MADRID pipeline.

 ## How To Run application